Exact simulation of coupled Wright-Fisher diffusions: Background

 The family of Wright-Fisher models, and more specifically their diffusion approximations, have been widely used in population genetics, see, for instance, \cite{Kimura1964} and \cite{Griffiths1980} .
 In its simplest form, the Wright-Fisher model describes the evolution of the frequency of two allele types in a single locus that have the same fitness, and whose configuration at each new generation of individuals is chosen uniformly and with replacement from that of the current generation in an haploid population of constant size.
 Extensions of the model include considering more than two allele types that might be located at different loci, and can incorporate other evolutionary forces such as mutation, selection and recombination.
 A comprehensive overview on the family of Wright-Fisher models can be found, for example, in \cite{Crow1970} or \cite{Ewens2004}.

 With the proliferation of genome-wide association studies, questions arise about how genetic variants associated to numerous diseases co-evolve or interact over time.
 Moreover, the increasing availability of allele frequency time series data is fostering the study of evolutionary forces such as mutation or selection, see \cite{Steinrucken2014}, \cite{Skwark2017}, \cite{Tataru2017}, \cite{Nene2018}.
-Within this framework, the recently proposed coupled Wright-Fisher model \cite{Aurell2019} tracks the evolution of frequencies of allele types located at different loci, and, besides locus-wise mutations, describes possible selective pairwise interactions between allele frequencies across loci in an haploid population of constant size $N$.
+Within this framework, the recently proposed coupled Wright-Fisher model \cite{Aurell2019a} tracks the evolution of frequencies of allele types located at different loci, and, besides locus-wise mutations, describes possible selective pairwise interactions between allele type frequencies across different loci in an haploid population.
+Its diffusion approximation can be derived as the weak limit of a sequence of discrete Wright-Fisher models characterized by the assumption that the evolution of the population at one locus is conditionally independent of the other loci given the state of the previous generation.
+The coupled Wright-Fisher diffusion can be expressed as a system of stochastic differential equations of the form